dlakelan/routerperf/README.md

 - under physical settings > interface = lanveth
 - under firewall settings > assign firewall-zone = LAN

+To install the script copy the SimpleHFSCgamerscript.sh to some place like /root.
+And copy dscptag.sh to /usr/share/nftables.d/ruleset-post/

 Now, for testing, run the script